Breastfeeding tips and tricks

 - Support the baby with help.
 Holding the baby in place for 10 or 20 minutes of breastfeeding can be difficult on those arm muscles.
 Mom should choose a supportive pillow to help prop the baby up to the breast.
 There are plenty of specialty pillows, but a firm bed pillow will work just fine.

 - Heat could mean infection.
 If breastfeeding is painful, there is an off-color discharge from the breast or breast tissue feels hotter than normal, an infection could have set in.
-Call the doctor immediately.
-Baby will not be able to breastfeed until the infection clears.
+Call the doctor immediately and consider getting examined to make sure you do not have an abscess.

 Breastfeeding is a natural process that can be extremely hard at first.
 Mom and her baby are made to snuggle close, skin touching during feedings.
 If mom is having trouble connecting with her baby, maybe it’s time to lose the clothes and spend more time truly together.